AmBeta/ambeta.github.io/_posts/2016-08-23-es6-beginner.md

 - Passing `undefined` is considered to be equivalent to not passing anything at all.
 - A parameter without a default implicitly defaults to `undefined`.

+### Arrow functions

+- Arrow functions do not have their own `this` value.
+The value of `this` inside an arrow function is always inherited from the enclosing scope.

+So for the advice to avoid hacking `this` :

+- Use non-arrow functions for methods that will be called using the `object.method()` syntax.
+Those are the functions that will receive a *meaningful* `this` value from their caller.
+- Use arrow functions for everything else.

+### Symbols

+- Symbols are **immutable** once created.
+- Each symbol is **unique**, distinct from all others (even others that have the same description).